Page Contents

 | Ticket reservation / convenience fee | 18% | 998554 |

-Events that do not fall under the premium category and thus do NOT attract 40% GST, such as international cricket matches (non‑IPL), Indian Super League, Pro Kabaddi, other professional sports leagues, and recognized sports events, continue under the 18% GST slab, unless ticket prices are ≤ INR 500 (then they are exempt).
+Events like international cricket matches (non-premium sports events), the Indian Super League, Pro Kabaddi, other professional sports leagues, and recognized sports events continue to be subject to the 18% GST slab unless ticket prices are less than INR 500, in which case they are exempt.